-(3) "Distance Learning" means the method of instruction that is delivered or presented by a qualified instructor, in which the agent and instructor are in different physical locations and interact with each other through various methods of telecommunication, including, but not limited to video teleconference, internet conference or webinar.
-During the duration of a course offering, qualified instructors must be available to immediately respond to any questions or discussions.
-Distance learning shall not include self-study method of instruction.
+(7) "Distance Learning" means the method of instruction that is delivered in real time and presented by a qualified instructor, in which the agent and instructor are in different physical locations and interact with each other through various methods of telecommunication, including, but not limited to video teleconference, internet conference, virtual class or webinar.
+Distance learning is considered a type of classroom course and shall not include self-study method of instruction.

-(D) Application All requests for approval of a course must be made in the manner prescribed by the superintendent and shall contain the following information.
+All requests for approval of a course must be made in the manner prescribed by the superintendent and shall contain the following information :